AeneasVerif/charon/README.md

 We use **OCaml 4.13.1**: `opam switch create 4.13.1+options`

-The dependencies can then be installed with the following command:
+The dependencies can be installed with the following command:

 ```
 opam install ppx_deriving visitors easy_logging zarith yojson core_unix odoc
 ```

-You can finally run `make build-charon-ml` to build the ML library, or even simply `make` to build the whole project and run the tests.
+You can then run `make build-charon-ml` to build the ML library, or even simply `make` to build the whole project (Rust and OCaml).
+Finally, you can run the tests with `make tests`.

 ## Documentation